 Solution: Involve stakeholders across your organization in the selection process of your marketing automation platform.
 Also look for platform extensibility to accommodate future legislation or data privacy laws.

 Today’s customers want to be treated like individuals, even if you automate your engagement marketing.
 Once you collect all the necessary data for wowing them with smart content, it’s a major downer when the marketing automation platform slows your roll with:

 Solution: Insist on some ‘must haves’ in your marketing automation platform like A/B testing, audience segmentation, dynamic content, and marketing-specific AI to turn automation into smart automation.

 Taking it back to our first pain point, lack of data integration will ultimately taint the quality of your entire customer intelligence.
 On a micro level, your customer profiles should be able to capture data from all channels, including web, mobile, social, e-commerce, email, and customer service.
 On a macro level, capturing website behavior and email (un)subscribes for all visitors allows for a big-picture perspective.
 Otherwise, you’re stuck with:

 Solution: Opt for a marketing automation platform with integrated data warehouse architecture as the key to relevant messages and carefully segmented campaigns; replete with the kind of real-time reporting and optimization that keeps your automated marketing laser focused.

 If you are interested in learning more about the advantages of using one single omnichannel tool rather than a siloed range of tools right away, we invite you to book a free consultation with our team.
-We would love to learn about your specific requirements and challenges, and help you explore how Selligent Marketing Cloud can help meet your needs and solve your problems.
+We would love to learn about your specific requirements and challenges, and help you explore how Marigold Engage can help meet your needs and solve your problems.
 Contact us to schedule your consultation.